 Although Texas’s electricity market is technically “deregulated,” the state government is still involved with setting prices.
 The state PUC regulates transmission providers but doesn’t regulate energy suppliers and distributors.
 Additionally, the physical grid is maintained by the Electric Reliability Council of Texas (ERCOT) to help utilities cut down on costs.
 Although ERCOT is technically a non-profit organization, it does have oversight from the Texas State legislature and the PUC.

 (Note: Electricity transmission is the act of moving electricity with higher voltage loads long distances, while electricity distribution refers to moving lower voltage electricity shorter distances, from power substations to homes or businesses.
 The companies or subsections of utilities that provide these services are often different.
 If you would like to read more about this, you can do so here!)

 How does deregulation impact access to solar energy?

 In many ways, deregulated electricity markets allow for increased access to renewable energy providers because they allow you to choose an energy supplier that offers green power plans.
-This drives increased competition between utility scale renewable energy providers and traditional electricity sources that is not possible in regulated states.
+This drives increased competition between utility-scale renewable energy providers and traditional electricity sources that are not possible in regulated states.